bowashon/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. move file from one directory to a folder in the same directory
 9. delete a file from a directory
 10. delete directory
+11. script that changes the working directory to the previous one